Thomas Joseph Tobin: Bishop of Providence

-John Paul II appointed Tobin as bishop of the Diocese of Providence on March 31, 2005.
+John Paul II appointed Tobin as bishop of Providence on March 31, 2005.
 He was installed on May 31, 2005.
-Tobin sits on the Board of Trustees of Providence College and of Salve Regina University.
-He also maintains a column for his diocesan newspaper, Without a Doubt.
-These columns have been published in two volumes: Without a Doubt: Bringing Faith to Life and Effective Faith: Faith that Makes a Difference.
-Tobin is an avid Pittsburgh Steelers fan, and displays a Steelers banner on his residence during each game day.
+Tobin was a board member of Providence College in Providence and of Salve Regina University in Newport, Rhode Island.

+Tobin wrote a column for his diocesan newspaper, Without a Doubt.
+These columns were published in two volumes: Without a Doubt: Bringing Faith to Life and Effective Faith: Faith that Makes a Difference.
+Tobin has been an avid Pittsburgh Steelers fan, and displayed a Steelers banner on his residence during each game day.

-When the 2018 Pennsylvania Grand Jury Report on Sexual Abuse detailed sexual abuse in the Diocese of Pittsburgh during Tobin's tenure as auxiliary bishop, Tobin said he "became aware of incidents of sexual abuse when they were reported" but not report them to local authorities or to parishioners.
+When the 2018 Pennsylvania Grand Jury Report on Sexual Abuse detailed sexual abuse in the Diocese of Pittsburgh during Tobin's tenure as auxiliary bishop, Tobin said he "became aware of incidents of sexual abuse when they were reported" but did not report them to local authorities or to parishioners.
 Tobin explained that he was "...not primarily responsible for clergy issues … Issues involving clergy were handled directly by the Diocesan Bishop with the assistance of the clergy office”.
 He also said that he carried out "other administrative duties such as budgets, property, diocesan staff, working with consultative groups".

+Retirement and legacy

+Pope Francis accepted Tobin's resignation as bishop of Providence on May 1, 2023.

 Views

 Abortion

 In November 2009, US Congressman Patrick J. Kennedy said Tobin told him not to take communion in the diocese because of his support for abortion rights for women.
 Tobin said he had written Kennedy in confidence in 2007 and never intended a public discussion, adding: "At the same time, I will absolutely respond publicly and strongly whenever he attacks the Catholic Church, misrepresents the teachings of the Church, or issues inaccurate statements about my pastoral ministry."In August 2013, Tobin announced that he had changed his party affiliation from Democratic to Republican, citing the Democratic Party's support for abortion rights as his primary motivation.
-Later in 2013, he criticized Pope Francis on multiple occasions.
-After the Pope reprimanded Catholics who "obsess" over abortion, Tobin, without mentioning the Pope by name, called the abortion issue "a very important obsession".
+In December 2013, he criticized Pope Francis on multiple occasions.
+After Francis reprimanded Catholics who "obsess" over abortion, Tobin, without mentioning Francis by name, called the abortion issue "a very important obsession".
 "It’s one thing for him to reach out and embrace and kiss little children," Tobin said.
 "It would also be wonderful if in a spiritual way he would reach out and embrace and kiss unborn children."
 He added that he was "a little disappointed in Pope Francis."

 Many Rhode Island lawmakers criticized Tobin for his words, both on abortion and homosexuality, with one alleging that his tone was "not very Christian-like."
 Many publicly stated that they preferred Francis's less dogmatic approach.
-Tobin later defended himself, referring to his comments as "little concerns," adding that he had said "a lot of nice things" about the Pope.
+Tobin later defended himself, referring to his comments as "little concerns," adding that he had said "a lot of nice things" about Francis.
 On a separate occasion, he asked, "Is an ‘easy’ church, devoid of any moral imperatives or challenge, being faithful to its mission?"